 Primary buying motion | Focused clinical workflow with public pricing, fast evaluation, and a clear path to improving collection, review, and reporting today.
-Pricing page + product docs | CentralReach markets one system for practice management, data collection, advanced scheduling, claims, managed billing, reporting, and workforce enablement.
+Pricing page + product docs | CentralReach markets one system for practice management, data collection, advanced scheduling, claims, managed billing, reporting, and staff training tools.
 CentralReach official site | This is usually the first fork in the decision: fix the clinical workflow first, or buy the broader operations platform now. |

 Daily data collection and staff adoption | One-tap data entry, visual timers, Session Timeline, up to 10 concurrent sessions, 9 recording methods, and current clinical structure across programs, skills, and behaviors.
 Sessions docs + programs docs | CR Mobile is CentralReach's mobile data collection app.
 CentralReach says it is easy to learn, integrated into CR Practice Management and CR Clinical, and usable entirely offline.
 CentralReach official site + CR Mobile | If your real problem is getting data collected every day instead of caught up later, the live workflow matters more than platform breadth on paper. |

-BCBA review, graphs, and reporting | Client Overview shows top weekly changes, sparklines, and upcoming appointments.
-Working with Graphs supports date ranges, aggregation, presets, and clinical annotations.
-Generate Report creates PDF, Excel, or CSV exports with an executive summary.
+BCBA review, graphs, and reporting | Client Overview shows top weekly changes, trend graphs, and upcoming appointments.
+Working with Graphs supports date ranges, aggregation, presets, and session notes.
+Generate Report creates PDF with graphs and an executive summary; Excel and CSV export the same report as structured data.
 Client Overview + Graphs + Reports docs | CentralReach publicly ties reporting and analytics to the larger platform, while CR Mobile highlights note drafting, claims-ready guardrails, and integration into CR Practice Management and CR Clinical.
 CentralReach official site + CR Mobile | If supervisors are still piecing together trends manually or rebuilding reports, this row deserves real weight in the decision. |

 Offline, devices, and recurring appointments | iOS, Android, web, and Chromebook, with offline mode that syncs automatically when you reconnect and a built-in calendar for one-time and recurring appointments.
 Platform pages + appointment docs | CR Mobile publicly says data collection can continue offline, while CentralReach positions broader scheduling across the larger system.
 CR Mobile + CentralReach official site | Offline exists on both sides in the reviewed source trail.
 The real question is whether you need appointments and collection kept close together or broader scheduling across the organization. |